apache/asterixdb/asterixdb/asterix-doc/src/main/user-defined_function/udf.md

     shiv -o lib.pyz --site-packages . scikit-learn

-Then, deploy it the same as the Java UDF was, with the library name `pylib`
+Then, deploy it the same as the Java UDF was, with the library name `pylib` in `udfs` dataverse

     curl -v -u admin:admin -X POST -F 'data=@./lib.pyz' localhost:19002/admin/udf/udfs/pylib